lucaslouca/Trains/README.md

 ```
 `JUnit` tests are located under `/src/test/java`.

+## Properties
+Output messages are both availabe in English and German, depending on the system's default locale.
+The messages are available in the `trains.properties` and `trains_de.properties` file, respectively, and can be found under `/src/main/resources/com/lucaslouca/`.

 ## Build
 The project is a Gradle project.
 To build, open up your Terminal and fire up the following commands:
 ```shell